top of page

 Consistency

-If you make a clear and accurate point and then contradict it or if your point contradicts itself, that often betrays a lack of critical thinking.
+If you make a clear and accurate point and then contradict it, or if your point contradicts itself, that often betrays a lack of critical thinking.
 Sometimes, for example, a bit of writing in one part an essay will contradict an excellent point made earlier on.
 Suddenly that initial point is no longer so excellent.
-Whatever the reason for the inconsistency, it’s not good!
+Whatever the reason for the inconsistency, it’s generally not good!

 However, there are exceptions.
 We always need to keep in mind the point of the speech or writing.
 Inconsistency can sometimes be used by a talented writer or speaker for comic effect, for example.
 As always, ask what the intentions of the communication are.
-Is the work supposed to be funny or is it important information that's meant to be take seriously?
+Is the work supposed to be funny or is it important information that's meant to be taken seriously?

 Logical correctness